rupachowrasia/nodejs-sonarqube-setup-with-github-action/README.md

 > This sample app demonstrate how to set up SonarQube with GitHub Actions for a Node.js project.

+## 🚨 Important: GitHub Actions Cannot Access Your Localhost

+- If you're running GitHub Actions, localhost refers to the GitHub runner — not your machine.
+- If you’re using a self-hosted SonarQube on your laptop and try to run analysis from GitHub Actions, localhost will not work, because GitHub Actions runs on GitHub-hosted VMs, not your machine.
+- ✅ Solution Options:
+    - Option 1: Use SonarCloud (Recommended for GitHub)
+    - Option 2: Host SonarQube on a Public Server or Cloud (e.g., GCP, AWS) - You’ll need to deploy SonarQube on a reachable IP or domain and update: sonar.host.url=http://<your-public-ip>:9000
+    - Option 3: Use a Self-Hosted GitHub Runner (Advanced) - Install GitHub Actions runner on your machine (where SonarQube is running), so localhost works as expected.

 ## 🛠 Basic Setup - step by step

 - You should have a SonarQube server (self-hosted)